-Before we talk about how lab-created diamonds are made, it’s important to understand how mined diamonds are formed.
-The processes are extremely similar – only one happens naturally while the other occurs in a lab
+Before we talk about how lab-grown diamonds in Dallas are made, it’s important to understand how mined diamonds are formed.
+The processes are extremely similar – only one happens naturally while the other occurs in a lab.

 Mined Diamonds Geologists believe that diamonds formed deep within the Earth between 1 billion to 3 billion years ago.
 While they don’t know exactly how those diamonds came to be, they believe the process starts with carbon dioxide that is buried roughly 100 miles beneath the Earth’s surface.

 The carbon dioxide is exposed to heat in excess of 2,200 degrees Fahrenheit and put under extreme pressure of roughly 727,000 pounds per square inch.
 The diamonds are then transported from deep within the Earth’s core to the surface by way of deep volcanic explosions.

 Lab-created Diamonds There are two processes labs use to grow diamonds – High Pressure-High Temperature (HPHT) and Chemical Vapor Deposition (CVD).

 HPHT diamonds are made using one of three manufacturing process: a belt press, the cubic press, and the split-sphere (BARS) press.
 All of these processes create an environment of extremely high pressure and temperature conducive to diamond growth.